 “If you arbitrarily say that a job needs to have a bachelor’s degree, you are screening out over 70% of African Americans,” Auguste told NPR.
 “You’re screening out about 80% of Latino-Latina workers, and you’re screening out over 80% of rural Americans of all races.
 And you’re doing that before any skills are assessed.
 It’s not fair.”

-Be thoughtful about requirements
+Be thoughtful about requirements on job posts

 To be sure, education requirements are an absolute must in some cases.
 If you’re a healthcare facility hiring a nurse, you can’t skip them.
 Anyone you hire will need an associate’s or bachelor’s degree in nursing as well as a license as a registered nurse.